 Sole Proprietorship vs. LLC: Tax Implications

-LLCs also offer pass-through taxation, which means that the profits and losses of your company will pass through to the personal tax returns of each member.
-You can also choose to have your LLC taxed as a Corporation.
+A limited liability company also offers pass-through taxation, which means that the profits and losses of your company will pass through to the personal tax returns of each member.

-Other than income taxes, both sole proprietorships vs. LLCs may need to pay other additional taxes.
-It doesn’t matter which business structure you adopt, you have to pay payroll taxes if you have employees.
+Other than income taxes, both sole proprietorship vs. LLC may need to pay other additional taxes.
+It doesn’t matter which business structure you adopt, you have to pay state business taxes and payroll taxes if you have employees.

-You also need to charge and collect local and state sales taxes if you deal in taxable goods or services.
-And as we’ve already mentioned, you need to pay self-employment taxes to cover your Medicare and social security tax obligations.
+You also need to charge and collect local sales taxes if you deal in taxable goods or services.
+The state of incorporation may also impose franchise taxes for a single-member LLC and other types of LLCs.

 Sole Proprietorship vs. LLC: Legal Protection

-A sole proprietorship has no legal separation between the owner and the business.
-As such, the business owner is personally liable for the debts of the business.
+A sole proprietorship is an unincorporated business with no legal separation between the sole owner and the business.
+As such, the business owner is personally liable for the business’s debts.

-When the business becomes bankrupt and is no longer able to pay its debts, the owner will file for bankruptcy.
-In this case, both personal and business debts will feature in the proceedings.
+When the business becomes bankrupt and can no longer pay its debts, the owner will file for bankruptcy.
+In this case, both personal and business debts will feature in the proceedings, putting the owner’s personal assets at risk.

-On the other hand, an LLC has more legal protection for business owners.
+On the other hand, a limited liability company (LLC) has more legal protection for business owners.
 This is because an LLC is a legal business entity separate from the owners.
 The owners are not legally liable for the business obligations and their assets cannot be used to settle business debts.

 Also, when someone sues an LLC, they cannot personally go after the owners.
 The owners will be held personally liable for fraud and other business malpractices but cannot be sued when the business fails to meet its obligations.